 Sarah Longley is an Irish artist based in Scotland.
 Sarah graduated with First Class Honours in Drawing & Painting from Edinburgh College of Art and completed her Masters Degree in Fine Art there in 2001.
 She lived in Edinburgh for many years before relocating to the north-west Highlands of Scotland six years ago.
 The natural surroundings of her home in Lochalsh provide a continuous seam of inspiration.
 Her work is held in public and private collections throughout Europe, including in the Crawford Municipal Gallery in Cork, Ireland.
+Sarah’s pen & ink portrait of Helen Lewis was acquired by the Crescent Arts Centre Belfast, site of the Helen Lewis Dance Studio, in the course of this solo exhibition.

 In addition to a rich body of work in portraiture, self-portraiture, nature studies and landscape, Sarah often works collaboratively with her father, the poet Michael Longley CBE.
 Sarah’s pen & ink drawings and large scale charcoal works in the exhibition are responses to her father’s poetry collections Sea Asters (2015), The Dipper’s Range (2016) and Ghetto (2019), all published by Andrew J Moorhouse’s Fine Press Poetry.
 The Ghetto sequence is being seen for the first time.
 Sarah’s large scale charcoal drawings inspired by Angel Hill (Cape Poetry, 2017) and After Amergin are also featured.